-I do want to be clear, however.
-The president has very kindly requested, and DOD has acceded, to continue to supply to the U.S. Embassy what we call the LOGCAP, the Logistics Civilian Augmentation Program, and security.
-And this over a year amounts to about \$800 million.

-So, when I finally come forward to you with a supplemental, then it will be, I think, somewhat less than a billion dollars to operate the embassy.
+I do want to be clear, however, that the president has very kindly requested and DOD has acceded to continue to supply to the U.S. embassy what we call the LOGCAP, the Logistics Civilian Augmentation Program, and security, and this over a year amounts to about \$800 million.
+So when I finally come forward to you with a supplemental, then it will be, I think, somewhat less than \$1 billion to operate the embassy.

 We've got three properties that are in the process of renovation.
 They will be completed by the 15th of June.
-One is a residence which will serve as a chancery.
-It's inside the Green Zone.
-The palace which Ambassador Bremer is in now will be an annex.
-And Ambassador Negroponte will move into the residence, which Ambassador Bremer now occupies.
+One is a residence, which will serve as the chancery.
+It's inside the green zone.
+The palace which Ambassador Bremer is in now will be an annex, and Ambassador Negroponte will move into the residence which Ambassador Bremer now occupies.

-A little bit about the UNSCR: We desire to move ahead as rapidly as possible.
-And we've had informal consultations in New York and most recently with the G-8 foreign ministers here in Washington on Friday.

-There's not a piece of paper that we've put forward.
+A little bit about the UNSCR.
+We desire to move ahead as rapidly as possible, and we've had informal consultations in New York and most recently with the G-8 foreign ministers here in Washington on Friday.
+There is not a piece of paper that we've put forward.
 We've gleaned and garnered all the ideas of those who are most interested.
 We do want to await the outcome of the Brahimi consultations.
-Then we'd have an actual government which we would want to support in the resolution.
+Then we'd have an actual government which we would want to support in that resolution.

-But we want to accomplish several other things as well.
-We want to make it very clear that occupation is over, sovereignty is Iraqis', the assets gained from the sale of oil belong to Iraqis now; those types of things.
+But we'd want to accomplish several other things, as well.
+We want to make it very clear that occupation is over, sovereignty is Iraqis', the assets gained from the sale of oil belong to Iraqis now, those type of things.

 We also want to talk about the security arrangements moving forward.
-We do feel, under Security Council 1511 and other associated memoranda, we have sufficient basis to continue to operate in Iraq.
-However, we would want, and many of our partners are desirous, of having a further U.N.
+We do feel, under Security Council Resolution 1511 and other associated memorandum, we have sufficient basis to continue to operate in Iraq.
+However, we would want and many of our partners are desirous of having a further U.N.
 Security Council resolution which makes this fact well known.

 So I've tried to respond to several of your items.
 One, if I may, about funding.
-I said I've got about \$477 million. \$196 million of that will come from the OMB 4th quarter apportionment, \$97 million of it comes from '03 and '04 monies which have already been appropriated, and the \$184 million remaining would be out of the so-called 1 percent funds which, following the law, the Iraq Reconstruction and Redevelopment Fund, up to 1 percent of the money was allowed to be used for administrative costs.
-So I think we've got a pretty good handle on that and I hope you'll agree with me by the end of the hearing.
+As I said, I've got about \$477 million; 196 (million dollars) of that will come from the OMB fourth quarter apportionment; 97 (million dollars) of it comes from '03 and '04 monies which have already been appropriated; and the \$184 million remaining would be out of the so-called 1-percent funds, which, following the law, the Iraq Reconstruction and Redevelopment Fund, up to 1 percent of the money was allowed to be used for administrative costs.
+So I think we've got a pretty good handle on that, and I hope you'll agree with me by the end of the hearing.

-So I'll stop there, sir, and move forward to the questions.
+So I'll stop there, sir, and look forward to the questions.

-Thank you very much, Secretary Armitage.
+SEN. LUGAR: Thank you very much, Secretary Armitage.

-We'll try to have a 10-minute question round.
-At this point we have good attendance, and I'll proceed with the questions.
-I appreciate your response to some that I have raised in the opening statements.
+We'll try to have a 10-minute question round at this point.
+We have good attendance.
+And I'll proceed with questions.
+I appreciate your response to some that I have raised in the opening statement.

 I'm going to ask that you respond, both of you, to questions that will be submitted for the record.
-We have gotten into a detailed list of questions regarding the \$18.4 billion, and these are too voluminous for a 10-minute question-and-answer period.
-But it is important that you have an opportunity to detail, really, what is being done with the \$18.4 billion or what will be done, and what problems have occurred in terms of our bidding, contracting and so forth.
+We have gotten into a detailed list of questions regarding the \$18.4 billion, and these are too voluminous for a 10-minute question and answer period; but it is important that you have an opportunity to detail really what is being done with the \$18.4 billion or what will be done, and what problems have occurred in terms of our bidding, contracting and so forth.